StuartRiffle/ragtag-tiger/README.md

 Do this in a [virtual environment](https://www.google.com/search?hl=en&q=python%20virtual%20environments) if you can.

 ## Usage
-The simplest way to perform a RAG query would be a command like this:
+The simplest way to perform a RAG query would be a command like:
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```